vmlaker/mpipe/doc/source/index.rst

 .. literalinclude:: tiny.py

-The above snippet runs a total of seven processes: one for the main program and six for the two stages (each stage running three workers.)
+The above snippet runs a total of seven processes: one for the main program and six for the two stages (three processes per stage.)

 Installation
 ************